saularraffi/Tech-Interview-Notes/README.md

     - Floating points?
     - Nulls?
     - Elements of different same data type?
+- Is the input data structure valid?
+    - If the input is a BST, is it guaranteed to be a valid BST?
+    - If the input is a linked list, is it guaranteed to be a valid linked list?
+    - Same with graph
 - Can the input data structure be empty or null?
 - Are there any duplicate elements in the input data structure?
 - Is the input data structure sorted? in ascending or descending order?
 - Can I manipulate the input data structure
-- If the input is a tree, is it a BST? is it a balanced tree?
+- If the input is a tree, is it a Binary Tree or BST? is it a balanced tree?
     - If I'm given a tree and a node, is the node guaranteed to be in the tree?
 - If linked list, is it a singly or doubly linked list?
 - If graph, are there any loops? any self-loops?